Stal0306/Airplane-Ticketing-System/README.md

 - As a user, I want to be able to save my bookings to the file when I'm quitting my application.
 - As a user, I want to be able to load my previous bookings when I start the aplication.

+### Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by booking a flight(Book a Flight) and adding it to a list of booked flights for a user.
+- You can generate the second required event related to adding Xs to a Y by loading the user's infomation (View Account Details) or the user's previously booked and saved list of flights (Load Booked Flights)
+- You can locate my visual component by simply starting my ticketing system application :)
+- You can save the state of my application by clicking the "Save Account Information" button.
+- You can reload the state of my application by...

 ### Citations

 This code has been edited in Phase 2 using the help of the Workroom example in EdX, which provides code for JsonReader and JsonWriter along with their tests.
 Link:https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo